Technology / Monday March 2, 2026

 Cons

 1. Compatibility issues – That’s actually the biggest problem with Firefox.
 Some web developers disregard Firefox’s unique needs, and some websites do not show as intended on this browser.
 This leads to loss of functionality and overall user dissatisfaction.
-Some website owners even suggest to their users to use a different browser so they can experience the website as intended.
-This is a hard blow against Firefox, indeed.
+Some website owners even suggest that users use a different browser so they can experience the website as intended.
+This is indeed a hard blow against Firefox.

 2. Huge RAM consumer – Just like Chrome, Mozilla is a heavy RAM user, and you need a sturdy machine if you want to use the limitless tab options that Firefox offers.